LoginRadius/engineering-portal/content/blog/understanding-kubernetes/index.md

  - With the rise in the number of internet users, it is expected that applications should not have any downtime for maintenance and updates.

- - Also, each organization wants its deployments to scale according to the needs of users, i.e., if more user's requests are coming, then more CPU and Memory should be automatically allocated to the deployment; otherwise, the server will crash.
+ - Each organization wants its deployments to scale according to users' needs, i.e., if more user's requests are coming, then more CPU and Memory should be automatically allocated to the deployment; otherwise, the server will crash.

  - Furthermore, no one wants to pay more for CPU and Memory on cloud services if there are no such requirements every time.
 So there should be some intelligent system that effectively allocated and manages the CPU and Memory utilization as per need.